 How many of today’s parents are themselves poorly educated, uninformed, self centered, immature social media junkies and video gaming zombies whose children are essentially forced to raise themselves?

-Numerous studies indicate that Social Media (SM) causes mental health problems.
-Many SM developers themselves do not allow their own families to use the products they produce because they know all too well they are specifically designed to cause both individuals and the herd to make decisions and take actions that are self destructive, diametrically opposed to their own best interests.
+Numerous studies show that Social Media (SM) causes mental health problems.
+Many SM developers will not allow their own families to use the products they produce because they know all too well the damage they cause by manipulating individuals into making decisions and taking actions that are clearly self destructive.

-85% of Facebook users believe it offers its services for free out of the kindness of their heart.
-Is this the same demographic that believes in Santa Klaus the Easter Bunny and Tooth Fairy?
+85% of Facebook users believe its services are offered for free out of the kindness of their heart.
+Is this the same demographic that still believes in Santa Klaus the Easter Bunny and Tooth Fairy?
 Truth is FB and other SM make billions selling your most intimate personal information to corporations and government agencies.
 There simply is no ‘free lunch’.

 What about our teaching colleges and universities?
 With over 400 female teachers having been convicted of sex crimes with students in just the past two years, can it be said that Brianna Nicole Stanley’s educators properly informed and instructed her regarding what is and isn’t acceptable sexual behaviour with students?